ResetXPDR/MSFS_AutoFPS/README.md

 # MSFS_AutoFPS v0.4.5.6

 ## Notice
 My future development efforts on this app are mainly limited to maintenance, resilience improvements and streamlining of existing functionality only.
 I do add new functionality at times, mainly from my existing wishlist.
-I occasionally accept user requests for new functionality, however these will only be accepted if it is a great idea, technically achievable, useful to the majority of users, consistent with AutoFPS's existing design philosophy, with neglible, or preferably no, UI impact, and if I have the available time to do it.
+I occasionally accept user requests for new functionality, however these will only be accepted if I judge it to be a great idea and it is technically achievable, useful to the majority of users, consistent with AutoFPS's existing design philosophy, with neglible, or preferably no, UI impact, and if I have the available time to do it.

 ## Summary
 Based on muumimorko's idea and code in MSFS_AdaptiveLOD, as further developed by Fragtality in DynamicLOD, myself in DynamicLOD_ResetEdition and MSFS2020_AutoFPS and with inspiration from changes suggested by kayjay1c6b from his MSFS2024_AutoFPS.<br/><br/>